Check Out Our Current Specials

-When skin cancer is caught early, it’s fairly simple to remove moles and other growths resulting from the cancer; however in some cases, reconstructive surgery is necessary.
+Skin cancer occurs when cancer forms in the tissues of the skin, and although skin cancer can be devastating, it’s one of the easiest types of cancer to catch early on.
+When skin cancer is caught early, it’s fairly simple to remove moles and other growths resulting from cancer; however, in some cases, reconstructive surgery is necessary.

 Although cancer might appear to be on the skin’s surface, it has typically penetrated several layers by the time it is removed.
 As a result, even patients with the brightest prognosis often find themselves with cosmetic “defects” after treatment.

 Fortunately, those changes to the skin can be significantly improved or even almost completely reversed through reconstructive surgery.
 Dr. Streitmann helps patients to enjoy a boost to their self-esteem and confidence by correcting any unwanted marks resulting from skin cancer surgery.

 With help, post-operative skin cancer patients can enjoy total reconstruction of the affected areas.
 This allows them to restore the natural look of skin and significantly reduce scars and other issues.

 Michael J. Streitmann, M.D. offers reconstructive surgery to restore form and function after cancer-related treatments.
 To learn more, or to schedule a consultation, give us a call at 832-664-7297 or send us an email at email@example.com.

 After being treated for skin cancer, most patients start looking for ways to heal without significant scarring, especially when areas of the face, such as the nose, forehead, and ears, are involved.
 When you’re looking to remove or repair any scars or damaged tissue, reconstructive surgery is a great option to help you:

 - Relieve any potential discomfort resulting from tension of the skin

 - Normalize the way your skin functions